By Heather Rhoades

 - Black rot limb canker – These will appear as depressions on the limbs.
 As the canker becomes larger, the bark on the center of the canker will begin to peel away.
 If left untreated, the canker can completely girdle the tree and kill it.

 Apple Rusts – The rust that affects apple trees is commonly called cedar apple rust, but it can be found in one of three different forms of rust fungus.
 These apple rusts are cedar-apple rust, cedar-hawthorn rust and cedar-quince rust.
 Cedar-apple rust is the most common.
 Rust will commonly appear as yellow-orange spots on the leaves, branches and fruit of the apple tree.

 Collar Rot – Collar rot is a particularly bad apple tree problem.
 Initially, it will cause stunted or delayed growth and blossoming, yellowing leaves and leaf drop.
-Eventually a canker (dying area) will appear at the base of the tree and eventually grow to girdle and kill the tree.
+Eventually a canker (dying area) will appear at the base of the tree, girdling and killing the tree.

 Sooty Blotch – Sooty blotch is a non-lethal, but blemishing, fungus that affects the fruit of an apple tree.
 This apple tree disease appears as dusty black or grey spots on the fruit of the tree.
 While it looks unsightly, the fruit is still edible.

 Flyspeck – Like sooty blotch, flyspeck also does not harm the apple tree and only causes cosmetic damage to the fruit.
 Flyspeck will appear as groups of small black dots on the fruit of the tree.